rubiojr/boxgrinder-ubuntu-plugin/README.md

 https://github.com/rubiojr/boxgrinder-appliances/tree/master/ubuntu-natty

+## DEV TIPS ##
+Environment variables useful to debug the plugin:

+* BOXGRINDER_DEBUG_NOCLEAN=1
+Do not clean vmbuilder output.

+* BOXGRINDER_DEBUG_VMBUILDER=1
+Print all the output from vmbuilder while running.

 ## Caveats

 The Ubuntu plugin is still in alpha stage.
 If you find issues with it, please mailme, open an issue or submit a pull request ;)